Hiring criteria | Interview process | Sample questions | Culture

 High performers are highly sought due to their ability to adapt quickly to changing situations (and all too common scenarios in consulting).
 Although, this is hard to measure, some key facets that are considered include:

-The typical interview process includes two rounds of interviews, with an optional human resource screening upfront for off cycle hires.
+The typical interview process at Deloitte includes two rounds of interviews, with an optional human resource screening upfront for off cycle hires.
 The amount of interviews in each round varies geographically.
 The two rounds of interviews are structured as such:

 Each interview is typically 45-60 minutes long, with 15 minutes allocated at the end of each for Q&A for the candidate.
 Candidates will typically meet a new interviewer during each conversation, with each assessing for fit and skillset.
 Due to service line and geographical differences, be prepared for either one or two case / behavioural interviews each in the first round.

 Behind the scenes, if the candidate has applied to multiple geographies / service areas, there may be conversations to determine how best to proceed with the candidate.
 Reshuffling of candidate pools based on their primary and secondary choices sometimes occurs, and may result in additional conversations.

 💡 Shameless plug: Our consulting interview prep can help build your skills

 Interview questions are typical amongst the consulting realm, and should not be a surprise to those interviewing for consultant positions.
 Preparation for these questions will be key, and your ability to communicate and convey your story in a convincing manner will be assessed during each step.

 Below is a great video on finding the right stories for your fit interview.

 The culture at Deloitte is as open and collaborative as one can find.
 Humility and willingness to learn are core tenets of the culture, in addition to the openness to meet, share and converse with colleagues around the globe.
 Operating in over 150 countries globally, the Deloitte network will provide everyone the opportunity to reach out to subject matter experts across the globe.